Records and saves music commands that PLAY plays.

 As a convenience, Logo looks into that directory if the input does not contain a path name, and the file cannot be found at the current directory (see also CURDIR).

 If the input is a list, Logo treats the list as a list of music commands.
 Logo has its own tiny music language, enabling you to create music.
 Please refer to the manual chapter Making Music for a detailed explanation and tutorial.
-When Logo plays a list of music commands, it waits for the music to finish by default unless you set the thirds input to PLAY to FALSE.
+When Logo plays a list of music commands, it waits for the music to finish by default unless you set the third input to PLAY to FALSE.

 Logo offers several different synthesizers to play music with.
 The global variable :MIDI.OUTPUTS contains a list of MIDI synthesizers. and you select the synthesizer by changing the value of the global variable :MIDI.OUTPUT.